How to Start a Business in Texas

 - LLCs.
 Single-member LLC?
 By default, you’re taxed similar to a sole proprietor.
 More than one LLC owner?
 You’re taxed as a general partnership.
 Either way, your default tax status is “pass-through,” which means you don’t pay corporate taxes.
 Instead, your LLC’s owners report profits and losses on their personal tax returns.
 Texas doesn’t asses a personal income tax, so you’ll have to pay the 15.3% federal self-employment tax.
 However, an LLC can file paperwork with the IRS to be taxed as an S-Corp or C-Corp as well.

 - Corporations.
 Corporations are taxed as C-Corps by default.
-This means that corporations pay the 21% federal corporate tax rate and the applicable Texans corporate tax rate.
+This means that corporations pay the 21% federal corporate tax rate.

 To pay your federal taxes (and take a good deal of other steps required to start a business), you’ll need to get an Employer Identification Number (EIN).
 You can apply for one with the IRS or hire us to get one for you.